• Skip to primary navigation

 Can I freeze beef and broccoli stir fry?

 Yes, you can freeze this dish.
-Allow it to cook and then spoon into meal-sized plastic containers, along with the sauce.
+Allow it to cook and then spoon it into meal-sized plastic containers, along with the sauce.
 Freeze for up to three months.

-To use, defrost it in the refrigerator and then warm in a frying pan until piping hot.
+To use, defrost it in the refrigerator and then warm it in a frying pan until piping hot.

 Can I make this dish in advance?

-You can, but’s it’s best eaten fresh.
+You can, but it's best eaten fresh.

 I’d make it up to the point of adding and thickening the sauce (but before adding the broccoli).